trello-talk/tacobot.app/docs/guide/README.md

 You can see the available commands you can use by typing `T!help` or going to the [commands list](/commands) on the website.

+## (Optional) Trello role

+Certain commands such as the Webhook related commands are role limited.
+To restrict who can use these commands, the bot looks for a Trello role on a server or for a user with Administrator permissions.
+If a user doesn't have that role, they will be unable to run those commands.
+The role needs no permissions, so long as it has the name "Trello".

 ## Authentication
 ::: warning
 Before authenticating, make sure that you use the right account to link to your Trello account.
 You must login to the [Discord website](https://discord.com) *(in `discord.com`, **not in PTB/Canary**)* and use the same account you intend to use Taco with.